Skip to main content

 Using the Intake Form

-• The “State ORR Comments” and “State CR Comments” (Columns G and M) must be completed and include a description of evidence listed in the “State ORR Evidence” and “State CR Evidence” columns.
-The narrative should explain how the evidence meets the criteria and any other information that is needed to further evaluate the outcome.
+• The state must complete the “State ORR Comments” and “State CR Comments” to justify why a CEF or outcome is not applicable and why it is not applicable (indicate what system is performing this function if not the system being certified).
+The state may include additional comments or descriptions of evidence listed in these columns.
+If narrative is included, it should explain how the evidence meets the criteria and any other information that is needed to further evaluate the outcome or CEF.

 Tips and Best Practices

-The following sections provide tips and best practices for completing the CEF Tab and Outcomes & Metrics Tab of the Intake Form.
+The following sections provide tips and best practices for completing the CEF tab and Outcomes & Metrics tab of the Intake Form.

 Conditions for Enhanced Funding Tab Instructions

-In the Evidence column, list the file name(s) of documents containing supporting evidence in Box.
-In the Comments column, describe how the contents of the Evidence files meet the criteria and any other information that is needed for evaluation.
-CEF criteria do not require metrics or demonstrations.
-States can refer to the GitHub Conditions for Enhanced Funding section for example evidence.
+In the Comments column, the state can also describe how the contents of the evidence files meet the condition and any other information needed for evaluation.
+CEF criteria do not require demonstrations.
+States can refer to the Conditions for Enhanced Funding for example, and/or required evidence.

-Outcomes and Metrics Tab Instructions
+Outcomes & Metrics Tab Instructions

-For a given module or system, all CMS-required outcomes pertaining to that module or system listed in Appendix B should be included in the Intake Form and the state should clearly indicate which outcomes are applicable.
-If a given outcome is not applicable, the state should mark “N/A” for “Metrics” (Column C), “State ORR Evidence” (Column F), and “State CR Evidence” (Column L).
-The state should include a brief explanation of why the outcome is not applicable to their system in the “Comments” column (Column G for ORR, Column M for CR).
+For a given module, states must include in the Intake Form all CMS-required outcomes for the module being certified, as listed in the MES Certification Repository, and the state must clearly indicate which outcomes are applicable.
+If a given outcome is inapplicable, the state should mark “N/A” for “Metric ID”, “State ORR Evidence”, and “State CR Evidence” columns.
+The state must include a justification of why the outcome is inapplicable to their system in the “State ORR Comments” and “State CR Comments” columns.

-State-specific Outcomes
+State-Specific Outcomes

-Numbering Conventions for State-specific Outcomes
+Numbering Conventions for State-Specific Outcomes

 Resources